tobiasbriones/blog/swe/dev/java/design/core/removing-cyclic-dependencies--_--java-vs-go-2023-05-28/index.md

 In Go, source files under the `package` `data` (or any `package`) belong to the same package `data`.
 So, circular requirements among files in the **same** `package` or "module" are valid.
-Circular dependencies among **different** `package`s are generally discourage, and disallowed by Go.
+Circular dependencies among **different** `package`s are generally discouraged and disallowed by Go.

-In the end, *everything is connected to everything* as I said before, you have to see the *level of abstraction* to avoid falling out of relativity into absolutism or "sinks" as said above.
+As I said before, *everything is connected to everything* in the end.
+You have to see the *level of abstraction* to avoid falling out of relativism into absolutism or "sinks," as said above.

 You can see this idea I'm talking about like, recursion is natural and good in FP and mathematics, but it's seen as dangerous in imperative setups.